-No. These bulbs work on the same power ratings as your existing bulbs so will require no modifications.
+No. Halogen, LED and HID conversion kits work on the same power ratings as your existing bulbs so will require no modifications.
 The only exception is the off-road high wattage bulbs which may require you to change the fuse rating from 7.5 Amp to around 15 Amp.

 No. These bulbs have a greater light intensity not heat intensity.
 This gives the benefit of increased visibility and overall vision.
 The temperature shown on these bulbs refers to colour temperature not heat.

 New vehicles with different trim levels are introduced to the market on a regular basis and although we endeavour to keep up, sometimes one gets through the net.
 If your vehicle is not listed in our database, please contact us with the details and we'll get back to you with the available bulbs.
 We will also update our database accordingly.

 No. These are known as HID (High Intensity Discharge) systems which use Xenon Gas.
 HID light output is typically 3 to 4 times more intense than a halogen bulb, with less heat and power consumption.
 HID requires an electronic control gear and starter to momentarily apply high voltage to a capsule of inert gases (including xenon) creating an intense arc of brilliant white light.
 A 35W HID system produces a light closer to natural sunlight, compared to a 55w halogen.
-A quality retrofit HID system typically costs around £60-£80, available here.
+A quality retrofit HID system typically costs around £60-£80.